PlanSnapper

 Part of: How to Measure Square Footage: The Complete Guide

-How to Find the Square Footage of Your House Online
+How to Find or Look Up the Square Footage of a House Online (by Address)

-Method 1 -- County Assessor Records (Most Reliable Free Source)
+Method 1: Look Up Square Footage by Address in County Assessor Records (Most Reliable Free Source)

-The county assessor's property database is the primary public record for square footage.
-Search "[county name] assessor property search" or "[county name] parcel search" to find the relevant portal for the subject property's jurisdiction.
+The county assessor's property database is the primary public record for square footage and accepts a property address as the lookup key.
+Search "[county name] assessor property search" or "[county name] parcel search" by address to find the relevant portal for the subject property's jurisdiction.

 Key limitation: assessor data is often based on permits or exterior estimates taken at time of construction or last major update.
 It may not reflect additions, conversions, or corrections made since.
-Assessors may also use interior measurement or their own GBA methodology rather than the exterior-based ANSI Z765 standard appraisers use -- which produces systematically different results.
+If the assessor figure looks wrong, see what to do when county assessor square footage is incorrect.
+Assessors may also use interior measurement or their own GBA methodology rather than the exterior-based ANSI Z765 standard appraisers use, which produces systematically different results.
 The assessor figure is a starting point for research, not a substitute for field measurement from the exterior.

 When reviewing these figures pre-inspection, the more useful data point is whether the portal's figure matches the assessor record.
-A material discrepancy -- say, Redfin showing 2,400 sq ft against an assessor record of 1,900 sq ft -- is often a signal that the listing agent included finished basement area or an addition that the assessor hasn't yet recorded.
+A material discrepancy (say, Redfin showing 2,400 sq ft against an assessor record of 1,900 sq ft) is often a signal that the listing agent included finished basement area or an addition that the assessor hasn't yet recorded.
+MLS square footage errors are common and can persist for years without correction.
 Both scenarios warrant closer review on-site.

 See also: How accurate is Zillow square footage?